AdobeDocs/indesign-api-docs/README.md

       </tr>
       <tr>
         <td>dataURL</td>
-        <td>This should have path of json file w.r.t working folder.
-And it should be created inside working folder</td>
+        <td>This should have a path of JSON file w.r.t working folder.
+It should be created inside the working folder</td>
         <td>Mandatory</td>
       </tr>
       <tr>